-Telemetry Collector is currently available in all regions except for Japan and Australia.
-If you’re located in these regions, you can use Logz.io’s data shippers to send your data.
+Telemetry Collector is currently available in all regions except for Japan.
+If you're located in this region, you can use Logz.io’s integrations hub to send your data.

 To start sending your Kubernetes data through the Telemetry Collector, you’ll need the following: